eunanomist/PKD_BERT/Paper_Review.md

    * 4.2 Baselines and Training Details
       - Use the same architecture in the original BERT, and fine-tune each task independently.
       - BERT12 = BERT-Base, and Use 3 and 6 layers of Transformers as the Student models.
-      - # of hidden units in the final softmax layer = 768
+      - number of hidden units in the final softmax layer = 768
       - Batch Size = 32
       - Number of Epoch = 4
       - Learning rate = (5e-5, 2e-5, 1e-5)